php-flasher/php-flasher.github.io/docs/framework/laravel.md

 updated_at: 2020-11-28
 ---

-PHP Flasher offers a solid integration with theLaravel Framework, and it also support older version of the framework From laravel 4.0 to laravel 8.
+PHP Flasher offers a solid integration with the Laravel Framework, and it also supports older version of the framework From laravel 4.0 to laravel 8.

 ## installation :